Child Car Seats

 A child who is not in a car seat can be seriously injured or killed during a crash or an abrupt stop, even at low speeds.
 A parent's arms are not strong enough to hold and protect a baby during a car crash.
 Many unrestrained children die because they are torn from an adult's arms during a crash.

 Set a good example for your children by always wearing your own seat belt, and always insist that they buckle up.

 Requirements for car seats

-Buy a car seat appropriate for your child's current weight, height, and age:footnote 1
+Buy a car seat appropriate for your child's current weight and height:

 - Use a forward-facing seat that faces the front and has a harness.
 Use a forward-facing seat when your child outgrows the maximum weight or height allowed by the manufacturer of the rear-facing infant seat.
 Keep using a forward-facing seat until your child no longer fits in it.
 Some infant seats can be converted into forward-facing seats.
 See a picture of a forward-facing car seat.